-We believe that companies with strong sustainability practices offer prospects of better risk-adjusted returns over the long term, and that this relationship will strengthen over time as market externalities get priced in and incorporated into the decisions of regulators, businesses, and consumers.
+We believe that companies with strong sustainability practices offer prospects of better returns over the long term, and that this relationship will strengthen over time as market externalities get priced in and incorporated into the decisions of regulators, businesses, and consumers.

 We take a holistic and long-term approach towards sustainability across our investment and corporate processes.
 Investments may entail trade-offs between different sustainability objectives, especially in the short term.
 GIC integrates sustainability in a way that recognises the diversity of industries and markets in which we operate, and the trade-offs and time needed for companies to make the transition.